Precarious Creativity and Women Designers in Shanzhai Culture

 'Sara Liao shows how shanzhai is much more than faking: she rethinks what it means to be creative in today's globalised China.
 The book presents a sensitive and detailed account of the gendered and precarious aspirations of fashion designers, offering a timely view on a multiplicity of China Dreams' - Jeroen de Kloet, author of 'China with a Cut: Globalisation, Urban Youth and Popular Music'

-1. Shanzhai Fashion: A Conjuncture Analysis of Precarious Creativity in China
+2. Shanzhai Fashion and Precarious Creativity in China

-3. The Shanzhai of Shanzhai: The Politics of Copying and Creativity
+4. The Shanzhai of Shanzhai: The Politics of Copying and

 Hardcover ISBN: 9780745340692